gnarf/diffhtml/README.md

 [![Join the chat at https://gitter.im/tbranyen/diffhtml](https://img.shields.io/badge/GITTER-join%20chat-green.svg)](https://gitter.im/tbranyen/diffhtml)

-Inspired by React and motivated by the Web, this is a low-level tool which aims to help web developers write applications.
-By focusing on the markup representing how your application state should look, diffHTML will figure out how to modify the page with the fewest amount of operations.
+Inspired by React and motivated by the Web, this is a low-level tool which aims to help web developers write components for the web.
+By focusing on the markup representing how your application state should look, diffHTML will figure out how to modify the page with a minimal amount of operations.

+It works by parsing your HTML markup into a lightweight JSON-serializable VDOM heirarchy.
+These element and attribute objects are pooled to provide stable memory management and garbage collection. diffHTML maintains a single VDOM root that mirrors a respective element in the DOM, it reconciles all future renders into this tree and the DOM.

 <img src="https://raw.githubusercontent.com/tbranyen/diffhtml/gh-pages/kiwi.png" width="120px">